 Outsourcing often fails due to conflicts between in-house and outsourced teams.
 This may be due to cultural differences, gaps in communication, and negative perceptions about the outsourced company.
 Also, keep your internal team in the loop at all times while communicating with the client and other teams.

 Tip5: More Focus On Value

 One of the benefits of outsourcing is to save costs.
 But it shouldn’t be the only reason for choosing software outsourcing.
 Instead of focusing on lesser costs, the business should shift its focus to value.

 The vendor’s expertise, work rate, work quality, customer reviews, and experience should have major priority over the low costs.

 Tip6: Prepare a clear and detailed written contract

-A formal, written contract always works in your favor when it comes to working with outsourcing teams.
-Unclear or unwritten facts in the contract may lead to the outsourcing failures.
+A formal, written contract always works in your favour when it comes to working with outsourcing teams.
+Unclear or unwritten facts in the contract may lead to outsourcing failures.

 This is why it is important to write a formal and clearly stated contract that defines the offshore service provider’s responsibilities.